nathanl/swappy/README.md

 You can do that as follows:

-    defmodule AnagramUser do
+    defmodule SwappyUser do
-      use Anagram
+      use Swappy
-      @wordlists Anagram.Dictionary.load_files(
+      @wordlists Swappy.Dictionary.load_files(
         %{
           default:   "/path/to/some_dictionary",
           alternate: "~/path/to/other_dictionary"